FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/pages/about.md

 the leading provider of AI solutions for retail.
 Right now I enjoy working on innovative Data Science projects with experts every day at [inovex](https://www.inovex.de/en/) where I am *Head of Data Science*.
-With more than five years of project experience in the field of Predictive & Prescriptive Analytics and Big Data, I have acquired profound knowledge in the domains of mathematical modelling, data science, statistics, machine learning, high-performance computing and data mining.
+With more than eight years of project experience in the field of Predictive & Prescriptive Analytics and Big Data, I have acquired profound knowledge in the domains of mathematical modelling, data science, statistics, machine learning, high-performance computing and data mining.